Hackt4rus/net-dev/README.md

 # net-dev
-Thid repository contains network programming stuff and more.
+This repository contains network programming stuff and more.